Guaranteed-Issue Hospital Indemnity at 65

 Who Qualifies and Key Timing Scenarios

 GI is most commonly available for people enrolling around Medicare age, but timing details can differ.
-If you are turning 65 and starting Medicare on schedule, you may have the cleanest path to GI eligibility for the base benefit.
-If you delayed Part B because you had active employer coverage, your GI opportunity may be tied to your Special Enrollment Period when you start Part B. If you are already past 65 and have had Medicare in force for a while, GI may no longer be available and underwriting may be required, but we can still shop for designs that are appropriate for your goals.
+If you are turning 65 and starting Medicare on schedule, you may have the cleanest path to GI eligibility for the base benefit — your Medicare effective date provides the timing anchor that most GI windows require.
+If you delayed Part B because you had active employer coverage, your GI opportunity may be tied to your Special Enrollment Period when you start Part B, and the hospital indemnity effective date should be aligned to that SEP timing.
+If you are already past 65 and have had Medicare in force for a while, GI may no longer be available and underwriting will typically be required — but we can still shop for plan designs appropriate for your goals and health profile.

-Because GI windows can be strict about effective dates, the safest approach is to confirm your Medicare and/or Medicare Advantage start month first, then align the hospital indemnity effective date to match any GI rules.
+Because GI windows can be strict about effective dates, the safest approach is to confirm your Medicare and Medicare Advantage start month first, then align the hospital indemnity effective date to match any GI rules.
 That prevents the most common GI problem: missing the window because the effective date did not line up as required.
+For a broader overview of how to choose the best Medicare plan option — including how Medicare Advantage versus original Medicare affects what supplemental coverage you’ll need — our resource on how to choose the best Medicare plan provides useful context before finalizing both your Medicare selection and supplemental coverage decisions together.

 Don’t Miss Your GI Window